open-feature/open-feature-operator/docs/crds.md

-FeatureFlagInProcessSource is the Schema for the featureflaginprocesssources API
+FeatureFlagInProcessConfiguration is the Schema for the featureflaginprocesconfigurations API

 <table>
     <thead>